10 Ways ELearning Maximizes ROI

 E-learning saves time simply because it is asynchronous in nature, while being just as effective as traditional training.
 Several independent researches have established that technology based training saves up to 45 per cent time than classroom based training.

-ALSO READ : Formative Assessments in E-Learning
+ALSO READ : 5 Reasons to Use Gamification in E-Learning

 Saves Money